 Welcome to HCCHS Air Force JROTC KY-20001

-Hopkins County Central High School Air Force Junior ROTC was selected by the Air Force as a “Distinguished Unit” for academic year 2016-2017 and 2017-2018.
+Hopkins County Central High School Air Force Junior ROTC was selected by the Air Force as a “Distinguished Unit” for academic year 2018-2019.
+HCCHS AFJROTC has been selected a Distinguished Unit for the 3 years in a row.
 The Distinguished Unit Award recognizes the personal growth and accomplishments of the cadets, the contributions of the instructors as mentors of the cadets, and the support of the school and community.
 The Distinguished Unit Award is limited to the very best of the best of our nation’s 897 Air Force Junior ROTC units.

 What is JROTC?